DJOUADI Abdou

 Qualifications:

-- Professor in Chemistry of materials at University of Nantes”.
+- Professor of Materials Chemistry at the University of Nantes

 - Director of the French Research Network on Hydrogen (FRH2) from CNRS

-- Chair of ST2E group of “Institut des Matériaux de Nantes Jean Rouxel” (IMN).
+- Manager of the ST2E group at the “Institut des Matériaux de Nantes Jean Rouxel” (IMN)

 - Scopus ID: 7007036225